uberhalit/SekiroFpsUnlockAndMore/README.md

 10. [![On Stream Display with OBS](https://camo.githubusercontent.com/007910d42ace53ee0db0ea8b61d525751b9d48a6/68747470733a2f2f692e696d6775722e636f6d2f4c39546e6f34462e706e67)](#)

 ### On 'Disable camera auto rotate on movement':
 This will completely disable the automatic camera rotation adjustments when you are moving.
 This is mostly intended for mouse users, enabling it on non-native windows controllers will not work perfectly (some rotation adjustments will be left) and you will temporary lose the ability to slow-tilt (deadzones).
 Disabling the automatic camera adjustments makes little sense on controllers.
-If you changed your input device or made a mistake while selecting it simply close the utility, delete the `SekiroFpsUnlockAndMore.xml` file and restart the mod.
+If you changed your input device or made a mistake while selecting it simply close the utility, delete the `SekiroFpsUnlockAndMore.xml` file, restart the game and mod.

 ### On 'Disable camera reset on lock-on':
 If you press your target lock-on key and no target is in sight the game will reset and center the camera position and disable your input while it's doing so.
 Ticking this checkbox will remove this behaviour of the game.